Deadman-Ventures/thespot/README.md

 The database system used is a postgres db.

 ## Development
-All services can be started by using `docker-compose.yaml` in the root of the project.
+All services can be started by using `docker-compose -f docker-compose.dev.yaml` in the root of the project.

-After using the docker-compose to start the services, attach to the container to develop inside of it.
+After starting the services attach to the container to develop inside of it.